 5. Calculation methods

-To calculate COGS, you must know the total amount of products or services that your small business creates during an accounting period.
+To calculate COGS, you must know the total amount of products or services that your business creates during an accounting period.
 The cost of sales, on the other hand, reflects the total amount of products or services that are not just created but successfully sold.

 6. Never the same value

 Since the cost of sales factors in additional costs to those included in COGS, the cost of sales will always be greater than COGS.
+These additional costs pertain to what you must do with your products after you create them to ensure they’re actually sold.

-Six things you must know to calculate COGS
+6 things you must know to calculate COGS

 To calculate COGS, you need to have the following information: